 The Convention on Cluster Munitions prohibits all use, production, transfer and stockpiling of cluster munitions and establishes a framework for cooperation and assistance to ensure adequate care and rehabilitation for survivors and their communities, clearance of contaminated areas, risk reduction education and destruction of stockpiles.

 The Convention was adopted on 30 May 2008, opened for signature on 3 December 2008 and entered into force on 1 August 2010.
 There are currently 90 State Parties to the Convention and a further 26 signatories.

-On August 21 2012, legislation implementing the Convention passed the Australian Senate.
-Australia lodged our instrument of ratification in October 2012.
-The Convention entered into force for Australia in April 2013.
+Australia was among the original signatories to the Convention on 3 December 2008.
+On 21 August 2012, legislation implementing the Convention was passed by the Australian Parliament.
+The Convention entered into force for Australia on 1 April 2013.